-The ME-ARC remote control panel uses an LCD screen and at-a-glance LEDs to provide operating information and allow advanced features to be configured (requires Magnum inverters with advanced configurable features).
-This LCD remote control also provides advanced monitoring/troubleshooting and includes a FAVS button to access your favorite features quickly.
+The ME-ARC50 Remote Control Panel uses an LCD screen and "at a glance" LEDs to provide operating information and allow advanced features to be configured (requires Magnum inverters with advanced configurable features).
+This LCD remote control also provides advanced monitoring/ troubleshooting and includes a FAVS button to access your favorite features quickly.